 - UM Allies

 Service is an important aspect of Greek Life.
 In 2017, UM Greeks donated over 10,000 hours of their time to local and national organizations, including:

 - The Poverello Center

 - The Missoula Food Bank

 Each Chapter has an individual organization that they donate to.

 Membership in a fraternity or sorority is through a mutual selection process, known as recruitment.
 Participating in recruitment provides an excellent opportunity to meet people and learn more about the Greek community, but in no way requires you to join a chapter.

-Join us for an Orientation on the UM Oval September 8 at 6:00 pm.
 Formal Recruitment will take place September 9-14 at each of the respective chapter facilities.
 To register, please fill out the Fraternity Interest Form.